-The last picture in the slideshow above is my pumpkin.
+The last picture above is my pumpkin.
 It weighs in at 25.4 pounds (about twice as big as my husband’s selection) and will soon become a jack-o-lantern.
 I hope to post a photo of the finished ‘o-lantern next week.

 We continued on our way around the huge farm – the driving is only one way and it cemented the plans we have in mind to get a 4WD soon.
 Colorado just calls for it.
 But the MINI did well off-roading, even if the gravel was fresh and deep and we fishtailed a while.
 I count it as drifting.

 Anyway, we stopped near the entrance to the corn mazes.